signalfx/splunk-otel-collector/pkg/receiver/smartagent/README.md

 The Smart Agent Receiver lets you use [SignalFx Smart Agent monitors](https://github.com/signalfx/signalfx-agent#monitors) in the [Splunk Distribution of OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).
-Many monitors also require a [Smart Agent release bundle](https://github.com/signalfx/signalfx-agent/releases/latest), which is installed by the Splunk Distribution of OpenTelemetry Collector installer on supported x86_64/amd64 platforms.
+Many monitors also require a [Smart Agent release bundle](https://github.com/signalfx/signalfx-agent/releases/latest), which is installed by the Splunk Distribution of OpenTelemetry Collector on supported x86_64/amd64 platforms.

 While this document outlines some of the capabilities of the Smart Agent receiver, please see the [migration guide](../../../docs/signalfx-smart-agent-migration.md)